olizzh0105/review-data-source-analysis/assessment.md

 ## 1. Executive Summary

 This assessment evaluates Amazon, Google Play Store, and Apple App Store as potential sources for building a recurring review-data ingestion workflow to support downstream sentiment analysis.

 The three platforms were compared from both business and technical/practical perspectives, including review relevance, review richness, metadata availability, product coverage, public accessibility, repeatability, and suitability for recurring collection.

 From a business perspective, Amazon provides the broadest product coverage and highly detailed customer feedback, while Google Play Store and Apple App Store provide more standardized application-focused review data.
-Google Play Store stands out for its relatively rich technical metadata, including information that can support version-level, device-level, and product-experience analysis.
+Google Play Store stands out for its relatively rich technical metadata, which can support version-level, device-level, and broader product-experience analysis.

-Lightweight practical testing was also conducted using Python `requests`, `BeautifulSoup`, and `pandas`.
-All three platforms were initially accessible through basic HTTP requests.
-However, repeated testing showed that Amazon responses were less consistent, while Google Play Store and Apple App Store demonstrated more stable page retrieval.
-In a small review extraction test, Google Play Store was the only platform from which candidate individual review text was successfully identified using the lightweight extraction approach.
+Lightweight practical testing was conducted using Python `requests`, `BeautifulSoup`, and `pandas`.
+All three platforms were accessible through basic HTTP requests.
+Google Play Store and Apple App Store showed relatively consistent page retrieval, while Amazon produced less consistent responses across repeated tests.

+In the small review extraction test, both Google Play Store and Apple App Store successfully exposed individual review blocks through the lightweight `requests` and `BeautifulSoup` approach.
+Three candidate review blocks were identified from Google Play Store and eight from Apple App Store.

+Amazon produced a different result.
+Review-specific elements were visible during manual inspection of the browser-rendered DOM, but the same review containers were not identified in the HTML returned through the basic Python request.
+This suggests that a simple HTTP-based extraction approach may not be sufficient for reliable Amazon review collection.

 Based on the combined business assessment and practical testing, **Google Play Store is recommended as the initial data source for the ingestion workflow**.
-It provides the strongest overall balance of analytical value, structured metadata, observed repeatability, and initial extraction feasibility.
+Both Google Play Store and Apple App Store demonstrated promising lightweight extraction feasibility, but Google Play Store provides a stronger overall combination of rich analytical metadata, standardized app-review data, observed repeatability, and downstream product-analysis potential.

-Amazon remains valuable as a potential future source because of its broad product coverage and rich customer feedback, while Apple App Store represents a strong secondary option that may require a different extraction or data-access approach.
+Amazon remains valuable as a potential future source because of its broad product coverage and rich customer feedback, while Apple App Store represents a strong secondary option that also demonstrated successful lightweight review extraction.

 ## 2. Research Question